-Depending on the max. output power of a certain model, it requires two or three phases of a three-phase AC supply.
-In case multiple units of this series are connected to the same AC main terminal it is recommended to take care for balanced current distribution on the three phases.
+Depending on the max. power rating of a specific model, it requires two or three phases of a three-phase AC supply.
+In case multiple units with 3.3 kW to 10 kW power rating are connected to the same main terminal it's recommended to take care for balanced current distribution on the three phases.
 See table in 2.3.4 for the max. phase currents.